 A course in modern plane geometry involving an extension of some of the material of elementary geometry, together with an introduction to projective geometry.
 Properties of the triangle, properties of the circle, similitude, inversion, cross ratio, and principle of quality.
 Prerequisite: Mathematics 613.
-Omitted 1952-53.
+Omitted 1955-56.

 Equilibrium and motion of a particle and a rigid body in two and three dimensions.
 May be counted as three advanced hours in Physics.
-Prerequisite: Mathematics 613 and ten credit hours in Physics.
+Prerequisite: Mathematics 613 and ten credit hours in Physics or six credit hours in Physics and Mathematics 336.
 Not counted in addition to Physics 341.